Table of Contents

 - Excessive downtime: Websites are a key component of any business and they should go offline rarely.
 Good hosting companies can keep websites up in excess of 99.9% of the time, so if you are not getting this level of stability, you may want to switch.

-- Need to upgrade beyond the capabilities of the host: Some hosting companies only serve extremely small sites, so if your site has grown beyond their capabilities, you need to migrate to a web host that can handle larger sites.
+- Limited capabilities: Some hosting companies only serve extremely small sites, so if your site has grown beyond the host’s capabilities, you need to migrate to a web host that can handle larger sites.

-- Getting a better deal: If you’re looking to save money, moving to a different hosting company can be very effective.
+- Comparatively lower value: If you’re looking to save money, moving to a different hosting company can be very effective.
 The best web hosting companies are always offering great deals to attract new customers.

 Should You Let Your New Hosting Provider Transfer Your Site?